 Challenges of supply chain disruption

-The disruptions COVID-19 brought to our global supply chain are unprecedented.
-Many organizations are facing two acute challenges:
+The disruptions COVID-19 brought to our global supply chain were unprecedented.
+Many organizations faced two acute challenges:

-- Suppliers in affected regions or even entire countries have reduced or altogether stopped producing some items that are essential to the production of finished goods (e.g., some medicines can’t be produced right now, aircraft production lines for certain models have stopped, etc.).
-This has left many companies scrambling for alternatives.
+- Suppliers in affected regions or countries reduced or altogether stopped producing some items that were essential to the production of finished goods.
+For example, some medications couldn't be produced, and aircraft production lines for certain models stopped.
+This left many companies scrambling for alternatives.

-- The climate is ripe for fraudsters to take advantage of breakdowns and disruptions in these processes – but identifying bad players is a challenge.
+- The climate was – and still is – ripe for fraudsters to take advantage of breakdowns and disruptions in these processes.
+But identifying bad players is a challenge.

-With limited production of supplies, companies around the world have worked quickly to find alternative suppliers of critical goods similar to what they normally purchase.
-But they have sometimes over-paid for those supplies.
-They’ve also been exposed to risk from bad players who are abusing the situation.
+With a limited production of supplies, companies around the world worked quickly to find alternative suppliers of critical goods similar to what they normally purchase.
+But they sometimes over-paid for those supplies.
+And they were exposed to risk from bad players who were abusing the situation.

-It's now apparent that many supply chains were over-dependent on certain suppliers or were not well-balanced.
-Some companies have even found that they’ve overlooked instances where they were fully dependent on sole suppliers for certain goods.
+Today, it's apparent that many supply chains were over-dependent on certain suppliers or were not well-balanced.
+Some companies even discovered that they had overlooked instances where they were fully dependent on sole suppliers for certain goods.